whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/queries-ifttt.md

 <iframe src="//www.youtube-nocookie.com/embed/wSWCouDyMhY" width="560" height="315" frameborder="0" allowfullscreen=""></iframe>

-## Do I need to use filter code to use a query?
+## Do I Need to Use Filter Code to Use a Query?

 Filter code is not required to use queries.